This section will summarize major available needs programs for income-eligible disabled persons:

 Each major program area is specifically discussed as they are operated in Massachusetts; however, many of these programs are federally-sponsored and are available in other states (including housing, fuel assistance and food stamps).
 Other states will also administer their own needs programs, in a variety of areas, at both the state and local level.

-In Massachusetts, there is an excellent website Mass211 which provides a wealth of information on the many different programs available to income eligible disabled and non-disabled persons.
+In Massachusetts, there is an excellent website Massachusetts 211 Help Steps which provides a wealth of information on the many different programs available to income eligible disabled and non-disabled persons.
 It is the website for the major Information and Referral Service for a host of human services called Massachusetts 211.

 Housing assistance programs